Ryan Murphy Grades 5-8 General Science

 If you need help with an assignment then please come and see me.
 I'm here to help you in whatever way I can.
 I am usually available during most study halls.
 I am also available to assist you after school if needed.
 Please let me know in advance if you would like to stay after school so I don’t make any other appointments.
 My scheduled homework support day is every Wednesday from 2:45-3:30 PM from now to June.

-I use an electronic grading system that uses category weights.
-It's very important to be successful in all of the different categories to obtain a strong grade.
+I use an electronic grading system that uses points.
+Some assignments will be given more points while smaller assignments are less points.
+The work bundle is the largest assignment and will be 100 points.
+It's very important to be successful on every assignment to obtain a strong grade.
 A printed copy of your student’s individual grades can be obtained by request and is provided periodically throughout a trimester.
 Students who score below an 74% at progress reports will receive a printed copy of the grade report.
 As a note, the science journal is incredibly important.
-Besides being a written record of the trimester and worth 25% of your grade, it is helpful to complete the bundled homework package.
+Besides being a written record of the trimester, it will also get periodic checks worth 30 points every few weeks.
+It is helpful to complete the bundled homework package.
 A well done and organized science journal makes completion of the homework bundles that much easier.
 Most every question on the homework bundle can be found in a neat and organized science journal.

 Ryan Murphy, M.Ed